tfrasc/Coinranking-Plus/README.md

 Reporting issues, bugs, and improvements is always welcome and encouraged!
 Please submit a GitHub issue [here](https://github.com/tfrasc/Coinranking-Plus/issues) and your submission will be addressed as soon as possible.
 Remember, this extension is currently in active development and new implementations, fixes, and improvements will be added regularly.

 ## TODO
-- Submit to Chrome Web Store
+- ~~Submit to Chrome Web Store~~ This extension is officially live on the Chrome Web Store!
+Add the [Coinranking Plus Chrome Extension here](https://chrome.google.com/webstore/detail/coinranking-plus/igebmifjpedhgcdpgikmccblmnnpkokk)!
 - Integrate a search functionality leading to a search on the Coinranking site.
 - Allow removing and reorganizing favorites in popup.